maiya-22/pokemon-game/readme.md

 - code tools used:
 - vanilla XMLHttpRequest object, JS Promises, and JS class syntax to fetch pokemon data from Pokemon Api and use the data to render game.
-- Animations via plain CSS animations, Animate.CSS library, and vanilla Java Script.
+- Animations via plain CSS animations, Animate.CSS library, and vanilla JavaScript.

 #### Project Status